Welcome to the Hill City Master Gardeners

 Available at HCMGA events and project sites, and at the Community Market Information Booth.

-Spring is blooming and there is always something new to see in the garden.
-Whether you are cultivating a hybrid, nurturing an heirloom, or propagating to support your local pollinators, there’s lots to learn and lots to do.
+There is always something new to see as the garden transforms through the seasons.
+Whether planning the next season’s planting, moving the garden indoors, or shifting to maintenance projects, there’s always lots to learn and lots to do.
 A garden gives back everything that you put into it.
-Do you know what’s next?
-Monthly Gardening Tips below.

 In the Garden This Month